 And by more familiar, I mean something white.

-Consider, for example, Little Richard’s self-penned Tutti Frutti.
+Take, for example, Little Richard’s self-penned Tutti Frutti.
 Considered seminal in rock history, the record is a pure original in Little Richard’s unique style.
 It entered the Billboard Hot 100 chart January 4, 1956.
 A mere two weeks later, Pat Boone’s diluted cover of the recording entered the charts.
 Little Richard’s record peaked at #21 on February 18.
 That same week, Pat Boone’s cover peaked at #12 – nine places higher!
 (Boone’s recording would again hit #12 three weeks later.)
 Little Richard’s version stayed on the charts for 12 weeks, Pat Boone’s cover for 18 weeks, 50% longer.

 Apparently Pat Boone’s paler version played better to, well, paler audiences.
 In 1956 anyway.

-In addition to race, there was matter of Chuck’s age.
+In addition to race, there was the matter of Chuck’s age.
 His first single, Maybellene, hit the charts in 1955 when Chuck was at the ripe old age of 29.
 He was years older than his music peers Little Richard (22), Jerry Lee Lewis (19), Johnny Cash (23), and Elvis Presley (20).
 The only real precedent was Rock Around The Clock‘s puffy, hillbilly, old white man Bill Haley who was a year older than Chuck.
 And what teenager wants to go see someone practically their parent’s age play something in the spirit of youth and rebellion?

-Chuck’s race and age fueled a focused financial drive practically unique in all rockers, early or modern.
+Chuck’s race and age fueled in him a focused financial drive essentially unique in all rockers, early or modern.
 As anyone who has read his 1987 autobiography, Chuck Berry: The Autobiography, or seen the revealing documentary, Hail!
 Hail!
 Rock ‘n’ Roll, can attest, Chuck was about bucks.
 Chuck Berry could (and would) discuss the payday of practically every gig he played – even those of decades past.
 “Too Much Money Business” could have been the title to his autobiography.

 Whatever would sell was what I thought I should concentrate on, so from “Maybellene” on I mainly improved my lyrics toward the young adult and some even for the teeny boppers, as they called the tots then.